AresMUSH/aresmush.com/tutorials/install/easy-mode.md

 If you're willing to use [DigitalOcean](http://www.digitalocean.com/?refcode=5c07173bc1f2) as your MU host, I'm happy to set up Ares for you.

 {% note %}
 There is no installation fee for Easy Mode, but you will still pay DigitalOcean for hosting.
-Easy mode requests typically take 3-7 days to process, depending on my availability.
+Easy mode requests typically take about a week to process, depending on my availability.
 {% endnote %}

 {% include toc.html %}